hughgrigg/php-business-time/README.md

 These are kept separate because usually people do not want to deal with the concept of fractional business time: either a business day has passed or it has not.
-The `partial` methods let you access the precise floating point numbers when you want to.
+The `partial` methods let you access the floating point number when you want to.

 #### Length of a business day